-- c. are required by law; or - d. are necessitated by market/environment changes that happened since the last budget adoption - E. Through its financial plan, the City will strive to maintain Structural Balance; ensuring basic service levels are predictable and cost effective.
+- d. are necessitated by market/environment changes that happened since the last budget adoption - E. Through its financial plan, the City will strive to maintain Structural Balance; ensuring basic service levels are predictable and cost effective.
 A balance should be maintained between the services provided and the local economy's ability to pay. - F. The City will strive to improve productivity, though not by the single-minded pursuit of cost savings.
 The concept of productivity should emphasize the importance of quantity and quality of output as well as quantity of resource input. - G. General Fund budget surplus should be used for capital projects.